 In cases of exemption due to partial or total disability, only the certificate issued by AUSL – Legally Disabled, indicating the percentage, is valid.

-If tuition fees are paid after the deadline, the system automatically determines a late payment interest (which is based on the extent of the delay) for the installment concerned and generated the next payment slip (Bollettino Fraccia) including the late payment interest.
+If tuition fees are paid after the deadline, the system automatically determines a late payment interest (which is based on the extent of the delay) for the installment concerned and generates the next payment slip (Bollettino Freccia) including the late payment interest.
 The amounts of late payment interests are:

 (CAU resolution no. 10/20 of 08/06/2006)